alpalma95/apajs/README.md

 });
 ```

-Alterantively, if you want to use npm, `npm i apajs`.
+Alternatively, if you want to use npm, `npm i apajs`.

 Documentation is still WIP.
-If you're super curious and want to test it out, please take a look a the [examples]('./examples') directory.
+If you're super curious and want to test it out, please take a look a the [examples](/examples) directory.
 There you can find several examples to have a first feel of how the syntax looks like!